Skip to main content

 command: "npx",

-args: ["-y", "@modelcontextprotocol/server-filesystem", "/tmp"],
+args: ["-y", "@modelcontextprotocol/server-filesystem", "/tmp/my-project"],

 });